LIGO-VIRGO constraints on dark matter and leptogenesis triggered by a first order phase transition at high scale: Results and Discussion

 Adopting a conservative approach to apply the GW constraints on the parameter space of our model consistent with a high scale FOPT and leptogenesis, we define the signal-to-noise ratio (SNR) for ongoing LIGO-VIRGO experiment as~\cite{Schmitz:2020syl}

 with $\tau$ being the observation time for a particular detector, which we consider to be 1 yr.
 To register a detection SNR needs to be more than a threshold value $\rho > \rho^{\rm th}$.
-In this work, we consider $\rho^{\rm th}=1$, such that the parameter space giving rise to SNR $\rho >1$ at LIGO-VIRGO latest run namely O3 is disfavoured due to non-detection of such stochastic GW, as per our conservative approach.
+In this work, we consider $\rho^{\rm th}=1$, such that the parameter space giving rise to SNR $\rho >1$ at LIGO-VIRGO latest run namely O3 is disfavoured due to non-detection of such stochastic GW, as per our conservative selection criteria.

 In Fig. \ref{fig:3}, we show the parameter space of our model in terms of physical masses of heavier quasi-degenerate RHNs, singlet and doublet scalar masses in a way similar to the ones in Fig. \ref{fig:1} but without any colour bar.
 The points corresponding to large SNR namely $\rho >1$ are shown with a different colour.
 Clearly, a few points in the larger mass range $ \gtrsim 10^7$ GeV with SNR $>1$ get disfavoured.
+We also indicate the points with $T_n > M_N$ where heavy RHNs can be thermally produced.
+In such a case, the lepton asymmetry needs to be calculated in a way similar to thermal leptogenesis while solving the relevant Boltzmann equations explicitly.
 We also calculate the peak amplitudes of GW for the parameter space consistent with FOPT requirements and show them against LIGO-VIRGO sensitivities on the left panel of Fig. \ref{fig:4}.
 We show the sensitivity curves of run 2 (HVO2) \cite{LIGOScientific:2019vic} as well as run 3 (HVO3) \cite{KAGRA:2021kbb} for comparisons.
-While the peak frequencies for some of the points with SNR $>1$ lie outside the sensitivity curves, they can still be detected if we consider the entire GW spectrum.
+While the peak frequencies of the points with SNR $>1$ lie outside the sensitivity curves, they can still be detected if we consider the entire GW spectrum.
 On the right panel of Fig. \ref{fig:4}, we show the heavy quasi-degenerate RHN mass$M_N$ versus SNR with colour code indicating the nucleation temperature.
 Clearly, some of the points with $T_n \in (10^6-10^7)$ GeV get disfavoured.